Brandonyli/brandonleeJIPCAD.github.io/index.md

   * [Generator: General Implicit Surface](#generator-general-implicit-surface)
 * [About](#about)

-## How does NOME3 work?
+## How does JIPCAD work?

 ### Introduction
-The NOME proprietary language is built around specifying meshes, groups, and instances.
+The JIPCAD proprietary language is built around specifying meshes, groups, and instances.
 Meshes and groups can be turned into instances, which are then displayed on the UI.

-A mesh is any basic generator that is defined within NOME3.
+A mesh is any basic generator that is defined within JIPCAD.
 These basic generators can be found [here](https://github.com/randyfan/NOME3/wiki/NOME3-Language-Reference), and can be combined in order to create more advanced and geometrically complicated shapes.
 Basic generators have parameters that further specify their shape and look, which allows for more flexibility in design.
 A call to a generator takes the form:
 ```markdown
 generator name_of_generator (condition_1 condition_2 ...) endgenerator
 ```